 Puerto Plata

-Puerto Plata, on the north coast of the Dominican Republic, blends beach life, historic streets and local energy.
-Ride the cable car up Mount Isabel, stroll the malecón, or explore nearby gems like Sosua and Cofresi.
-This is a place with more than one pace.
+Puerto Plata sits on the north coast of the Dominican Republic, blending beach time, history, flavor and local energy.
+Ride the cable car, stroll the malecón, or explore nearby spots like Sosua and Cofresi.
+It’s easygoing, but never boring.

 Area509.52 km²